MeachamusPrime/LivestreamDevice/README.md

 1. Preferences -> Control Center
 1. Screens -> Screens -> HDMI-1 -> Resolution -> 1280x720
 1. Apply -> Close

+## Set the Audio Device
+1. Right click the audio icon in the taskbar
+2. Select the HDMI output

 ## Set Background Picture
 1. Open the Pi menu in the top left of the desktop